D - 80336 München

 Tereza Hendl is a philosopher and bioethicist.
 Her research interests lie at the intersection of the epistemology, ethics and regulation of emerging technologies.

-- Political philosophy, feminist philosophy, normative ethics
+- Moral and political philosophy, feminist philosophy, normative ethics

 - Ethical, social and regulatory aspects of mHealth